jwluv/HomeIoT_CCTV/README.md

 ![이미지](https://github.com/jwluv/HomeIoT_CCTV/blob/master/HomeIoT_CCTV.jpg)
 **<그림> Home IoT architecture for CCTV**

-The source code consists of two parts, the server(Raspberry Pi) and the client(Android device). <br>
+The source code consists of two parts for the server(Raspberry Pi) and the client(Android device). <br>
 In the server side, there are Node.js, html and python code.
 In the client side, there is an android project. <br>
+Node.js communicates with the client(Android app.) using socket connection and also can control the GPIO of Raspberry Pi.
-The python code directly controls the angle of 2 sg90 servo motors.
+In this project, the python code directly controls the angle of 2 sg90 servo motors whenever the client requests it.

-To download the newest version of Node.js(Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.),
+To download the newest version of Node.js (Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.),
 > curl -sL https://deb.nodesource.com/setup_10.x | sudo -E bash -

 To install Node.js,